-One common problem we hear about is when there are odors in the water from some but not all of the fixtures in the house.
+One problem we often hear about is unpleasant odors from some but not all of the fixtures in the house.
 For example, the upstairs bathroom shower has a bad odor, but the downstairs kitchen or bath have no odor.
 This can be caused by bio-films of iron and/or sulfur bacteria forming in certain sections of the home plumbing that is not used as much as other sections.

 Some wells have high levels of these bacteria which metabolize sulfates in the water and produce hydrogen sulfide gas, which give the water the terrible ‘rotten-egg’ odor.

-First, by shock chlorinating the well, you can reduce and/or eliminate the activity of the bacteria in the short run.
-However, these bacteria live in pipes inside a bio-film, which is a microscopic gelatinous coating, in which they live in and multiply.
-Some pipes in the home that are not used as much as others, will allow these bio-films to occur and then the odors come back.
+First, by shock chlorinating the well you can reduce and/or eliminate the activity of the bacteria in the short run.
+However, these bacteria live in pipes inside bio-film, which is a microscopic gelatinous coating, in which they live in and multiply.
+Some pipes in the home that are not used as much as others, will allow these bio-films to form and for the odors to come back.

 How can you tell if you have iron bacteria you may wonder?
 One way is by using an iron bacteria test kit and actually testing for it.
 The other way is by looking in your toilet flush tank!

 Simply remove the lid on the toilet tank and look inside.
-If you see slime, or stringy material growing out from the sides, or if you see bubbles or froth on the top of the water in the tank, this is a sign of iron or sulfur bacteria.
+Some signs of iron or sulfur bacteria are slime, a stringy material growing out from the sides, or bubbles/froth on the top of the water in the tank.

 Besides iron bacteria, your toilet tanks can tell you if you have copper corrosion (blue water) or sediment or other contaminants in the water: